erl987/remoteweatheraccess/docs/sphinx/source/server.rst

 Configuring the combi (temperature/humidity) sensors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The combi sensors in the database are configured using the command line tool :command:`manage-weather-combi-sensors`.
+The combi sensors in the database are configured using the command line tool *manage-weather-combi-sensors*.
 Combi sensors are variable sensors that may have varying purposes are therefore are not provided by default in the database.
 The sensor is identified by its name.
 Several stations can use sensors with an identical name.
 Combi sensors are added by:

 .. code-block:: bash

 	sudo manage-weather-combi-sensors --add /var/lib/remote-weather-access/templates/new_combi_sensors.json /var/lib/remote-weather-access/weather.db

 Note also here that you should use root rights.
 Several combi sensors can be added at once in the JSON-configuration file.
-Also the command line tool :command:`manage-weather-combi-sensors` helps in all tasks related to managing the combi sensors.
+Also the command line tool *manage-weather-combi-sensors* helps in all tasks related to managing the combi sensors.
 Detailed information is available using:

 .. code-block:: bash